refinery-platform/heatmap-scatter-dash/README.md

   --files CSV [CSV ...]
                         Read CSV or TSV files.
 Identifiers should be in the first column and multiple files will be joined on identifier.
-Gzip and Zip files are also handled.
+Gzip files are also handled.
   --diffs CSV [CSV ...]
                         Read CSV or TSV files containing differential expression data.